-RBI had communicated through its letter dated January 9, 2019 that due to the revision in the Basel III framework by the Basel Committee on Banking Supervision, which interalia provides for a revised standardised approach for operational risk to replace the existing approaches, banks need not submit operational risk capital charge calculations under TSA and AMA.
-Accordingly, the submission being made to RBI under parallel run of TSA has been discontinued.
+RBI had communicated through its letter dated January 9, 2019 that due to the revision in the Basel III framework by the Basel Committee on Banking Supervision, which interalia provides for a revised standardised approach for operational risk to replace the existing approaches, banks need not submit operational risk capital charge calculations under The Standardised Approach (TSA) and Advanced Measurement Approaches (AMA).
 Further guidance on the implementation of New Standardised Approach (NSA) is awaited from RBI.